Introduction to Jung's method of resolution of singularities: Introduction

 This theorem is historically the first result of \emph{resolution of singularities} in algebraic geometry.
 It goes back to the construction by Riemann of the surfaces bearing nowadays his name, associated to any algebraic function of one variable (see the explanations which follow Proposition \ref{vandis}).

-In the sequel we shall explain different proofs of this result, as well as of the analogous result for surfaces.
-But instead of restricting to complex projective varieties, we shall work with the more general notion of \emph{complex analytic spaces}.
+In the sequel, we shall explain different proofs of this result, as well as of the analogous result for surfaces.
+But instead of restricting to complex projective varieties, we shall work with the more general notion of \emph{complex analytic spaces} (which we will call also shortly \emph{analytic spaces}, or even \emph{spaces}).
 General references about them are e.g. the encyclopaedia \cite{*** 94}, as well as the books of Fischer \cite{F 76} and Kaup \& Kaup \cite{KK 83}.

 All the spaces we consider will be assumed \emph{reduced}.
-We will explain everything as intrinsically as possible, in order to make appear the various morphisms used in the constructions in an explicit way.
+We will explain everything as intrinsically as possible, in order to emphasize the various morphisms used in the constructions.

-When $X$ is an anlaytic space, we will denote by $Sing(X)$ its singular locus.
+If $X$ is an analytic space, we denote by $\mbox{Sing}(X)$ its singular locus.

 Section \ref{general} contains the general notions necessary to understand the proofs of the theorems concerning the existence of resolutions of curves and surfaces explained in sections \ref{curve} and \ref{Jung}.
+In Section \ref{open} we state some open problems.